kserve/website/docs/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Annotations that will be add to the component pod.
+<p>Annotations that will be added to the component pod.
-More info: <a href="http://kubernetes.io/docs/user-guide/annotations">http://kubernetes.io/docs/user-guide/annotations</a></p>
+More info: <a href="https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/">https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/</a></p>
 </td>
 </tr>
 <tr>